-Associate Professor of Philosophy and Senior Advisor to the Dean
+Professor and Director of Undergraduate Studies of Philosophy; Senior Advisor to the Dean

 Albert and Vera List Academic Center

-James Dodd if Associate Professor of Philosophy at the New School for Social Research.
+James Dodd is Professor of Philosophy at the New School for Social Research.

 Concentrations: Husserl; Heidegger; phenomenology.